-On Thursday, Lebanon's new Premier designate, Dr. Amin Al-Hafez, held consultations with parliamentary leaders on the formation of a new Lebanese Government.
+Background: On Thursday, Lebanon's new Premier designate, Dr. Amin Al-Hafez, held consultations with parliamentary leaders on the formation of a new Lebanese Government.
 Dr. Al-Hafez told reporters on Thursday that he did not think decrees forming a new Government would be issued immediately.
 Reports from the Lebanon say that formal consultations were completed on Friday (20 April) night but that Dr. Al-Hafez was still trying to reconcile differences between the Parliamentary blocs.

 Among the politicians who attended the consultations at the Lebanese Parliament were former Prime Minister Mr. Rashid Karami, former Defence Minister Emir Majid Arslan, and former Minister for Oil Mr. Pierre Helou.

 Mr. Tony Franjieh, son of Lebanese President Suleiman Franjieh, sat with Dr. Al-Hafez and his bloc. ???r Pierre Gemayel, head of the Phalangist bloc, also attended.

 Dr. Al-Hafez, who has never before held a Cabinet post, was named as Premier-Designate by President Franjieh on Wednesday (18 April).
 He replaces Mr. Saeb Salam, who resigned following the recent Israeli raids on Lebanon.